Datsun Roadster Information from Rallye Enterprises, Ltd.

 We have seen a number of cars that various owners have re-assembled from the pieces of other cars.
 Not necessarily a problem unless different years are mixed together.
 Unfortunately your frame number may match your title and tag under the hood, but may not match the body of the car.
 True 1969 and 1970 models had a riveted

 vin tag on the left side of the dash, visible through the windshield.
 Unfortunately it is not riveted to the cowl, it's riveted to the dash, so if the dash is switched, the vin tag is moved also.
-At the same time a vin and production date tag was installed on the driver's door post, but it was glued on...no "tamper resistant" rivets until shortly after 1970 model production was begun.
+On January 1, 1969 Nissan began installing a vin and production date tag on the driver's door post, but it was glued on...no "tamper resistant" rivets until shortly after 1970 model production was begun.
 Unless you know the history of your car, we suggest browsing our "Year Your Car Really Is?" page to learn how to spot the differences, and to help you verify your own car's attributes as correct.
 Although we can 99.99% guarantee you'll get the correct part your car originally had if we have the VIN, if your car's been modified it's anyone's guess.
 That's OK, we enjoy descrambling mysteries and will be happy to keep working with you until we both know what's on your car.

 .